rubocode/frontier.nvim/doc/design/tangent.md

 > what is useless and add what is essentially your own.
 > **Bruce Lee**

-I also had huge reservations about not having a proper _enum_ type in _golang_.
+I had huge reservations about not having a proper _enum_ type in _golang_.
 Good semantics reduces complexity in an intuitive manner resuting in enhanced readability, elegance and expressive power.
 It is quite nifty to have a bounded set of error conditions